r4hulCorleone/unity-magic-layout/CONTRIBUTING.md

 - Submit PRs directly to the `develop` branch.
 - Reference the related issue in the PR comment.
-- Please lint and test your PR before submitting.
+- Please test your PR before submitting.

 If you add new feature: